htuncer/machine-learning/projects/capstone/capstone_report.md

 ### Implementation

 #### Implementing Object Detection Model
 I use  [google tensorflow object detection api](https://github.com/tensorflow/models/tree/master/research/object_detection) to detect vehicle on image.
-Therefore, I added it as sub-repo to my github project.
-Then, I added the libraries to my python path by running the following command in _tf_models_ directory:
+Therefore, I add it as sub-repo to my github project.
+Then, I add the libraries to my python path by running the following command in _tf_models_ directory:

 $export PYTHONPATH=$PYTHONPATH:`pwd`:`pwd`/slim

-I use the Faster R-CNN implementation of tensorflow object detection API.
-I leverage [pre-trained Faster R-CNN inception resnetv2](https://github.com/tensorflow/models/blob/master/object_detection/g3doc/detection_model_zoo.md).
-Pre-trained model will speed my model training because it may take days to train a model from scratch.
+Training an object detection model from scratch requires huge computational resource and time.
+Therefore, I used the already trained model in [Tensorflow Detection Model Zoo](https://github.com/tensorflow/models/blob/3bf85a4eddb9c56a28cc266ee4aa5604fb4d8334/object_detection/g3doc/detection_model_zoo.md) I picked faster_rcnn_inception_resnet_v2_atrous_coco which is pre-trained Faster R-CNN inception resnetv2 model.
 The reason of selecting Faster R-CNN is its high accuracy [result](https://arxiv.org/abs/1611.10012).

-I need to configure model before finetuning with my own data set.
-Therefore, I create  [faster_rcnn_gpu.config](https://github.com/htuncer/machine-learning/blob/master/projects/capstone/models/faster_rcnn/faster_rcnn_gpu.config).

 Tensorflow accepts class labels in pbtxt file.
 Hence, I create [data/label_map.pbtxt](https://github.com/htuncer/machine-learning/blob/master/projects/capstone/data/label_map.pbtxt) as per the instructions [here](https://github.com/tensorflow/models/blob/3bf85a4eddb9c56a28cc266ee4aa5604fb4d8334/object_detection/g3doc/using_your_own_dataset.md)

+I need to configure the model before finetuning with my own data set.
+Therefore, I create  [faster_rcnn_gpu.config](https://github.com/htuncer/machine-learning/blob/master/projects/capstone/models/faster_rcnn/faster_rcnn_gpu.config).
+Make sure you set num_classes as per the classes your model will detect.
+In my case, it is 2: car and truck.
+Then you need to set paths for:

+- fine_tune_checkpoint: the directory where you have the pre-trained model.
+- input_path: the path for your training record,train.record
+- label_map_path: the path for label_map.pbtxt

+You can keep the rest of the config file as it is.

+Now, it's time to fine-tune the model with your own data by running the following command from the main directory i.e., ../capstone/

+python tf_models/object_detection/train.py --logtostderr --pipeline_config_path=models/faster_rcnn/faster_rcnn_gpu.config --train_dir=models/faster_rcnn/train/

+You need to manually stop the training, otherwise it will run 200K steps which was initially used by google to train the model on COCO data set.
+I had to stop it at ~3K steps due to expensive cloud computing resources and time constraints.

+Meanwhile, run the following command to evaluate the trained model:

+python tf_models/object_detection/eval.py --logtostderr --pipeline_config_path=models/faster_rcnn/faster_rcnn_gpu.config --checkpoint_dir=models/faster_rcnn/train/ --eval_dir=models/faster_rcnn/eval/

+Few minutes later, run the following command to see the evaluation results on the tensorboard.

+tensorboard —logdir models/faster_rcnn/

+If you are satisfied with the performance of the model, then We need to export a graph to use ay inference phase.
+I exported graph by running:

+python tf_models/object_detection/export_inference_graph.py --input_type image_tensor --pipeline_config_path models/faster_rcnn/faster_rcnn_gpu.config  --trained_checkpoint_prefix models/faster_rcnn/train/model.ckpt-3084 --output_directory models/faster_rcnn/output

+Remember to give the highest number for model.ckpt in the directory.
+After successfull execution of the command, you should see the following files in models/faster_rcnn/outpu: tuncer@ins1:~/machine-learning/projects/capstone$ ls -lh models/faster_rcnn/output/ total 465M
+-rw-rw-r-- 1 tuncer tuncer 77 Sep 22 02:45 checkpoint
+-rw-rw-r-- 1 tuncer tuncer 231M Sep 22 02:45 frozen_inference_graph.pb
+-rw-rw-r-- 1 tuncer tuncer 227M Sep 22 02:45 model.ckpt.data-00000-of-00001
+-rw-rw-r-- 1 tuncer tuncer 42K Sep 22 02:45 model.ckpt.index
+-rw-rw-r-- 1 tuncer tuncer 7.2M Sep 22 02:45 model.ckpt.meta
+drwxr-xr-x 3 tuncer tuncer 4.0K Sep 22 02:46 saved_model

+Now, it is time to do inference on the video frames.
+I upload the previously trained model using tf.Graph().
+See [inference.ipynb]((https://github.com/htuncer/machine-learning/blob/master/projects/capstone/inference.ipynb)).
+When you run the prediction on the model, the output will be boxes that includes coordinates of an object in the form of [y_min, x_min, y_max, x_max].
+Keep in mind that the values of coordinates are normalized.
+For each box, you will see corresponding class value and confidence score for the prediction in classes and scores variables.

+The model detects 100 object at max, you can change the value in faster_rcnn_gpu.config file if you want it to be something different.
+There may be tens of output boxes that by and large show the borders of the same object.
+I find out tensorflow non max supression method to decrease the number of the boxes.
+However, depending on the number of output we would like to get from  non max supression and the value of iou_threshold, the number of false positives and false negatives changes

 For evaluation of my model, I use tensorflow object detection api and tensorboard.See [guideline](https://github.com/tensorflow/models/blob/3bf85a4eddb9c56a28cc266ee4aa5604fb4d8334/object_detection/g3doc/running_locally.md)
 All the steps and commands that I used are documented in [train.ipynb](https://github.com/htuncer/machine-learning/blob/master/projects/capstone/train.ipynb) and [inference.ipynb](https://github.com/htuncer/machine-learning/blob/master/projects/capstone/inference.ipynb)